A candidate for Spokane County Commissioner, District 2, Spokane County in the 2022 Washington Primary Election, Aug. 2

 City: Spokane, Washington

 Education: Graduated from Ferris High School in 1975.
-Attended classes at Spokane Community College, Spokane Falls Community College, Eastern Washington University and Gonzaga University, but never earned a degree.
+Does not hold a college degree but took courses at Spokane Falls Community College, Gonzaga University and Eastern Washington University.

 Work experience: Retired.
-Previously ran the Comet Tavern in Hillyard for 17 years, formerly owned a roofing and contracting business and briefly ran a South Hill bar called Somewhere in 2014.
+Ran the Comet Tavern in Hillyard for 17 years.
+Has worked in warehousing and marketing for retailers.
+Formerly owned a roofing and contracting business and briefly ran a South Hill bar called Somewhere in 2014.